TimonPost/laminar/docs/md_book/src/reliability/reliability.md

 - Duplication possible.
 - No [fragmentation](./../fragmentation.md).

-So it would be useful if we could somehow specify the features we want on top of UDP.
+It would be useful if we could somehow specify the features we want on top of UDP.
 Like that you say: I want the guarantee for my packets to arrive, however they don't need to be in order.
 Or, I don't care if my packet arrives but I do want to receive only new ones.